AlexanderSchuetz97/JavaNativeUtils/README.md

 musl libc (Alpine Linux):
 * amd64

-Only amd64 i386 and riscv64 architecture is tested with real hardware!
+Only amd64 i386 armhf aarch64 and riscv64 architecture is tested with real hardware!
+The others are only tested using qemu usermode emulation.

+#### FreeBSD (14.1)
+* amd64

+INFO: FreeBSD support in this library is pretty rudimentary.
+In its current state it is mainly useful for access to the JNI Reflection.
+I may port over some posix compliant syscalls from the linux specific implementation to freebsd in the future, should I require them for my future projects.
+For my current needs the JNI Reflection is sufficient.

+I currently use freebsd 14.1 to cross compile and test.
+The library may or may not work with earlier or later versions of freebsd.

+### Unsupported OS

-If an unsupported operating system or processor architecture is used then getWindowsUtil() or getLinuxUtil() throws an exception.
+If an unsupported operating system or processor architecture is used then getWindowsUtil() getLinuxUtil() or getFreeBSDUtil() throws an exception.
-To check if the current system supports linux or windows syscalls use the isLinux() or isWindows() method.
+To check if the current system supports linux or windows syscalls use the isLinux() isWindows() of isFreeBSD() method.

 ### INFO: Linux using pthread_mutex and pthread_cond for IPC with a C Program
 Note that pthread_mutex and pthread_cond in shared memory for IPC with a C program will only work